 Additionally, performers must be talented to garner a USAI grant.
 USAI states that it seeks “artistic excellence,” which it does not define.
 It will judge for itself when it reviews work samples and looks over a grant seeker’s performing resume.

-USAI is also looking for your potential performance on the international scene to demonstrate “artistic merit”: What does this performance mean for your professional development?
+USAI also requires grant seekers’ potential performance on the international scene to demonstrate “artistic merit”: What does this performance mean for professional development?
 What are the “significance” and the “quality” of the festival or performing arts market themselves?

-One other note of selction logistics: dancers/ensembles must have 501(c)(3) status, or else be fiscally sponsored by a reputable non-profit agency.
+Dancers/ensembles must have 501(c)(3) status, or else be fiscally sponsored by a reputable non-profit agency.